sjey/teamcity-aws-cloudformation-plugin/README.md

 # Teamcity AWS CloudFormation Plugin (teamcity-aws-cloudformation-plugin)

-teamcity-aws-cloudformation-plugin is still work in progress.
+teamcity-aws-cloudformation-plugin is still very early stages and WIP.
+Please feel free to try it and the plugin works very well in our environment.

 This plugin was started from the code in [teamcity-aws-codedeploy-plugin](https://github.com/JetBrains/teamcity-aws-codedeploy-plugin) and was adapted for CloudFormation